SIP Vs VoIP: Functionalities, Similarities and Differences

 VoIP refers to any call made over the internet and depends on data connectivity to transmit voice information packets, rather than PSTN.
 On the other hand, SIP is a protocol used to initiate, maintain, and terminate multimedia system communication sessions in VoIP applications.
 SIP protocols enable the management of voice, video, and electronic messaging applications.

-Let us look at some key differences between the two technologies:
+Let us look at some key differences between SIP and VOIP technologies:

-- VoIP best supports voice communications between single parties.
+- In a comparison of SIP vs VoIP, we can say that VoIP best supports voice communications between single parties.
 On the other hand, SIP supports a broader set of applications, including multimedia conversations between multiple parties, including voice, video, and instant messaging.
 SIP systems allow users to make voice and video calls online, most often for free.

 - A major difference between VoIP and SIP is their scope.
 VoIP is not a discrete technology, but a family of technologies that are used within modern telecommunication networks.
 SIP is a signaling protocol used within the umbrella of VoIP technologies.